ASSERT-KTH/solidity-hack-labs/smartbugs-curated/0.4.x/README.md

 ### Installation
 1. Make sure that Nodejs is installed.
-2. Clone repo and go into `smartbug` directory.
+2. Clone repo and go into `smartbugs-curated/0.4.x` directory.
 3. Run `npm ci`.

 ### Running tests